 For that reason, I’d be more likely to opt for a flight jacket if I’m living in a car-prevalent city, rather than one where I’m doing a lot of walking.

-Naval jackets, designed for nautical use, are the warmest of the bunch here.
+Naval jackets, designed for nautical use, are among the warmest of the bunch here.

 Pea coats and duffle coats are often made from Melton Wool, a thick fabric known for its durability, wind resistance, and water resistance.
-Parkas typically combine a protective shell with a decent amount of toasty-warm down filling.
+Parkas typically combine a protective shell with a decent amount of toasty warm down fill.

 How to Wear and Style Military Jackets

 While every coat and jacket listed here comes from a military background, they each have a distinct style.

 Field coats, while issued in large quantities to new recruits, come across as more rebellious than regimental.
 Over the years, they’ve been worn just as notably by military and counterculture representatives.

 Bomber jackets carry some rock-star cool edge.
 Leather iterations bringing to mind bad-boys on motorcycles.
 And thanks to Kanye West (an influential style icon, regardless of your personal feelings about him) the nylon MA-1 bomber has become a favorite of the hip-hop crowd.